 You will need to provide your own materials for laser cutting.
 We are able to work with a wide range of materials up to a thickness of ¼”.
 This includes: Acrylic, Plywood, Fabric, Leather, Cardboard, Paper.

-You can find most of these materials available for sale in the OCAD Plastic Shop, Wood Shop and in Above Ground Art Supplies.
+You can find most of these materials available for sale in the OCAD U Plastic Shop, the Wood Shop and at local art supply stores.

 Please note that for safety reasons there are some materials that we will not cut:

 - Acrylonitrile butadiene styrene (ABS)

 If you are looking to work with a material not listed here, please bring in a sample to discuss with an RP staff member.